-Chocolate and cute little fluffy bunnies.
-What’s not to like about Easter?
-If you’re staying in Hong Kong, make the most of the activities being held around town.
-Here are details of things to do for a cracking good time over the break.
+Chocolate and cute little fluffy bunnies – what’s not to like about Easter?
+With so many of us staying in Hong Kong, it’s time to make the most of the activities here.
+We’ve rounded up some things to do for a cracking good time over the break.

 Try a Staycation!